ocicv/Yoga-Website/README.md

 Users of this website will be able to find all the relevant information about the classes, see our gallery and register for the upcoming classes.
 Through this website users can also access our social media and see a short motivational video that will definitely get them thinking about joining our yoga session.

-SWS website is created to be short and to the poin, user should have clear understanding off all the information and how to register for our services.
+SWS website is created to be short and to the point, user should have clear understanding off all the information and how to register for our services.

 ![image-of-the-project](assets/pictures/project-image.png)